vendia/blog/pages/industry-manufacturing-new.md

     theme: white
   - type: MediaWithTextTwoColumns
     mediaPosition: left
-    column1: Visibility into the data outside your four walls is the key to true supply chain resiliency.
-But with legacy systems that keep data in silos amidst governance standards that call for discretionary yet compliant control, the modern supply chain is anything but "modern."
+    column1: Whether you need a platform to build your own data sharing solution or a platform to connect all your supply chain partners' unique platforms, Vendia Share gives you the speed, agility, and governance you need for real-time visibility into the data outside your four walls.
     column2: >-
-      Vendia Share's breakthrough SaaS platform is built on the best of blockchain, API, database, and cloud technology, so data sharing partners can operate — in *real* real-time — from a single, collaborative source of immutable truth.
+      Vendia Share is built on the best of blockchain, API, database, and cloud technology.
+Supply chain partners can operate — in *real* real-time — from a single source of truth.

       <Button kind="primary" label="Meet Vendia Share" href="https://www.vendia.com/product" />